Cloud-SPAN/create-aws-instance-3-costs-explained/_episodes/01-free-tier.md

 > - The Free Tier 30 GBs EBS storage applies to your account.
 As your instance is using that many GBs, you cannot use more storage of any type (SSD or magnetic) without incurring some cost.
 Of those 30 GBs, 12 GBs are free for your data and applications.
 {: .callout}

-# 2. Checking your service usage as compared to Free Tier quotas
+# 2. Checking your service usage is within Free Tier quotas

 AWS bills users monthly and Free-Tier eligible services have monthly quotas or limits.
 You must not surpass these quotas in each month if you don't want to incur costs while your Free Tier is active.
 To find out how much in the current month you have used of your monthly Free-Tier allowance, login to your IAM account and go to the **Billing Dashboard** using the drop-down menu *user@accountalias* (or *user@accountnumber* if you did not create an alias) on the top right.
 Then, on the navigation pane on the left, under Billing, click on **Free Tier**.
-A page similar to the one below will apppear.
+This shows you the Free Tier usage summary table.

 ![Caption.](../fig/05-free-tier-usage-excedeed01Table.png "Free Tier usage summary table.")

 The table shows the usage in the current month of each Free-Tier eligible service in your account.
-For each service, a row in the table shows (from left to right) the type of **Service**, the **AWS Free Tier usage limit**, the service **Current usage** in the month, the service **Forecasted usage** for the month, the service (Month-To-Date) **MTD actual usage** in the month as a percentage of the service monthly Free-Tier limit, and the service **MTD Forecasted usage** for the month.
+For each service, a row in the table shows the type of **Service**, the **AWS Free Tier usage limit**, your **Current usage** in the month, the  **Forecasted usage** for the month, the  **MTD actual usage** in the month as a percentage of the service monthly Free-Tier limit, and the service **MTD Forecasted usage** for the month.

-**MTD** stands for the period of time between the 1st of the current month and the last finalized day before the current date.
+**MTD** stands for Month-To-Date the period of time between the 1st of the current month and the last finalized day before the current date.

 Any service created or used in a month will contribute to the corresponding service usage of the month even if the service is deleted early in the month.